 The thermostat controls your entire furnace system – when to turn on, temperature, schedule, fan use, etc. Think of it as the brain of your system.

 Sometimes it’s as simple as replacing a battery.
-But other times, the thermostat needs to be calibrated or repaired.
+But other times, the thermostat needs to be recalibrated or repaired.

 If the ignitor is bad then your furnace won’t be able to generate any heat.
 A gas odor can often be smelled if this is the case.